Full-Time Non-Exempt, Benefit Eligible

 - Valid California driver license, reliable transportation, and proof of vehicle insurance.

 - Ability to work evenings, weekends, and holidays, as needed.

 ADA Job Characteristics:

-Work environment is primarily in an office setting.
-Local travel (driving) may be required to attend off-site meetings, as needed.
-Lift and carry 25 lbs., extend both arms above the head and/or reach below the waist, stoop, squat, crawl, bend the back or open lower-level filing drawers, or to retrieve stored items, climb a ladder or stairs, or use an elevator.
-Sit frequently and/or stand when filing, using copier, etc. Use fine manipulation (hands and wrist) to operate a keyboard, take notes; utilize desk calculator, file and copy documents.
-Corrected vision to normal range.
-Speak in normal vocal tone and range, and communicate clearly and concisely to others.
-Apply normal reasoning and detail as required in the accomplishment of job duties.
+Work environment is primarily in an emergency shelter/ 24-7 facility setting.
+May need to lift and carry 25 lbs., extend both arms above the head and/or reach below the waist, stoop, squat, crawl, bend the back to retrieve items, climb stairs, or use an elevator.
+Employee may also need to remain in one position (i.e., sitting or standing) for an extended period of time while completing work tasks.
+Must be able to efficiently operate a keyboard and mouse or adaptive equivalent, take notes; utilize desk tools such as phones or calculators, and utilize larger office equipment such as printers and copy machines.
+Communicate clearly and concisely to others.
+Apply above average reasoning and detail as required in the accomplishment of job duties.